mpatacchiola/blog/_posts/2017-02-11-dissecting-reinforcement-learning-5.markdown

 ![Evolutionary algorithms Intuition]({{site.baseurl}}/images/reinforcement_learning_actor_only_evolutionary_algorithms_intuition_drawing.png){:class="img-responsive"}

 In the general population the individuals are the results of the **crossover** between two parents.
 The crossover is a form of **recombination** of the parents' genetic material.
 In isolated population redundancy of genetic material brings to very similar individuals.
-However it can happen that a random **mutation** modifies the newborn's genome generating organisms which carry on a new characteristic.
+However it can happen that a random **mutation** modifies the newborn's genotype generating organisms which carry on a new characteristic.
 For instance, in the Darwin's finches it was a stronger beak.
 The mutation can bring an advantage for the subject, leading to a longer life and an higher probability of **reproduction**.
 On the other hand if the mutation does not carry any advantage it is discarded during the selection.
 That's it.
 Evolution selects individuals with the variations best suited to a specific environment.
 In this sense evolution is not "the strongest survives" but "the best suited survives".

 ![Evolutionary algorithms Operators Intuition]({{site.baseurl}}/images/reinforcement_learning_actor_only_evolutionary_algorithms_intuition_operators_drawing.png){:class="img-responsive"}